Kinoko-Huang/project/README.md

 # project
-All projects commit in HKUST
+All projects done in the HKUST